adrelanos/Whonix-I2P/Readme.md

 **We’ll install I2P using the Debian packages.**

-**Before adding the repo** https://geti2p.net/en/download/debian2,** fetch the key and verify** https://geti2p.net/_static/i2p-debian-repo.key.asc1 fingerprints.
+**Before adding the repo** https://geti2p.net/en/download/debian2,**fetch the key and verify** https://geti2p.net/_static/i2p-debian-repo.key.asc1 fingerprints.
 ##### Always check the fingerprint for yourself.
 **The output at the moment is:**